-Less serious side effects What to do Nervous system related Speak to your doctor if you have any of these less serious side effects and they worry you.
-Gastrointestinal related constipation diarrhoea nausea dry mouth Eye related • blurred or double vision Metabolism related • increase in weight The above list includes the more common side effects of your medicine.
+Less serious side effects What to do

+Nervous system related: dizziness feeling tired or drowsy headache unsteadiness when walking, reduced co-ordination, shaking or tremors Speak to your doctor or pharmacist if you have any of these less serious side effects and

+Gastrointestinal related:

+constipation diarrhoea nausea dry mouth

+Eye related:

+blurred or double vision

+Metabolism related:

+• increase in weight

+The above list includes the more common side effects of your medicine.
 They are usually mild and short-lived.